cloudmesh-community/sp20-516-224/chapter/ai-salesforce.md

 # AI Services at Salesforce sp20-516-224, Mishra, Divyanshu

-make sure you comment on cost.
-DO they have any free services?

 ## Einstein AI Overview

 Salesforce offers AI services platform which can help organizations build AI